Areas of Specialty

 Others: Aboriginal Issues, Anxiety, Attachment Disorders, Depression, Existential issues and Life transitions, Selective Mutism, Work related issues.

 Born and educated in France, I am an adult/child/youth and family therapist and a clinical consultant in private practice.
-I am a Registered Clinical Counsellor (RCC), a Registered Art Therapist (ATR and BCATR), a Registered Play Therapist Supervisor (RPT-S), and a certified Child Psychotherapist and Play Therapist with diplomas in family therapy and EMDR and close to 40 years of experience.
+I am a Registered Clinical Counsellor (RCC), a Registered Art Therapist (ATR and BCATR), a Registered Play Therapist Supervisor (RPT-S), and a Registered and Certified Play Therapist with diplomas in family therapy and EMDR, and 45 years of experience.

 Expressive Therapy has proven to be particularly helpful to children and adults experiencing the consequences of a variety of stresses and traumatic experiences and is highly effective in promoting healing.

 Although verbal counseling is the usual primary mode of therapy used with adults, expressive therapies can help them further explore difficult issues that words sometimes cannot reach.
 Within the safety of the therapeutic relationship, images are created through drawing, painting, collage, sewing, photography, writing, working in clay or sand play.
 These images are then reflected upon for the purpose of finding solutions to underlying issues.
 Body-centered guided imagery is also used when appropriate.

 The younger children are, the more limited is their ability to express themselves verbally; but through play they can show what they think, feel and how they experience and understand the world in which they live.
 Just as adults talk things out, children play things out.
 Since play is the natural means of expression for children, the most effective mode of therapy for them is play therapy.